bumbeng/thumbnail-with-background-remover-S3D/README.md

 Instructions(original code without transparency): https://github.com/fabiorinaldus399/gcode-tumbnail-generator-for-Simplify3D

-Instructions to add background remover [ONLY WINDOWS]
+Instructions to add background remover [WINDOWS ONLY]
 - add my StlToImg.py file to StlToImg Folder
 - install rembg with command in cmd: pip install rembg

-  if you want to add more than one stl file to your buildplate it shows only the last added stl as thumbnail!
+#Note if you want to add more than one stl file to your buildplate it shows only the last added stl as thumbnail!
 You can combine it in simplify, export this file and import the combined stl!
 So You can get an thumbnail of more than 1 stl.